 Despite the efforts, at the end of 2011, the melanoma lesions recurred in the same place again.
 This time they grew on the scar tissue formed from the last surgical operation.
 At this point the surgeons decided to remove a broader area of the skin with the recurrent tumors and to perform a skin grafting operation.

-It seemed like the male tried most of the available conventional options.
 After a couple of months he started looking for alternative cancer treatment methods – he took a vegan diet and was consulted by a naturopath.
 The Naturopathic doctor prescribed:

 • mushroom extract (with the active compound AHCC), • dandelion root, • astragalus root,